 for exchanging secret messages with friends?

 In the 20th century, the first mechanical cipher machines appeared.

 Big names in Europe in those days were

-Rotor machines are very popular among collectors (including ourselves),
+Rotor machines have become very popular among collectors (including ourselves),

 mainly because they are the last generation of cipher machines were you can actually